tac0x2a/yasuri/USAGE.md

 EOYAML
 tree = Yasuri.yaml2tree(src)

-# 2. Give the Mechanize agent and the target page to start parsing
+# 2. Give the URL to start parsing
-agent = Mechanize.new
-page = agent.get(uri)

-tree.inject(agent, page)
+tree.inject(uri)
 ```

 ### Use as CLI tool